- In the Assets page, click Add. The Add Asset window is displayed.

-An asset with a global value asset is received by all users, except those with specific asset values (defined using the Add robot asset value button).
-When this option is enabled, you must fill in the global value that is received by users:
+An asset with a global value asset is received by all accounts, except those with specific asset values (defined using the Add robot asset value button).
+When this option is enabled, you must fill in the global value that is received by accounts:

 Add robot asset value

-Enables you to add specific asset values on a per user or per user-machine basis.
+Enables you to add specific asset values on a per account or per account-machine basis.

 Sharing assets between folders enables launching jobs in multiple folders without redesigning your workflows in Studio when the underlying processes are targeting the same asset.
 Linking an asset to a folder makes the asset and all asset-associated objects, such as asset items, available in that folder.

-You can only share assets with global values and no specific value per user.
-You cannot share assets with values per user between folders.
+You can only share assets with global values and no specific value per account.
+You cannot share assets with values per account between folders.